Michael Rainey Jr.: Early life and education

 Rainey Jr. was born in Louisville, Kentucky, the son of Michael Rainey Sr. and Shauna Small.
 Through his mother, he is of Jamaican descent.
-His father is from New York, with Rainey Jr. being raised in Staten Island, New York from the age of 1.
+His father lives in New York City, with Rainey Jr. being raised in Staten Island, New York from the age of one.
+His mother homeschooled him in his youth.
 Rainey Jr. supports ‘Find and Feed’, an Indiana based organization that cares for the homeless.

 Career

-Rainey Jr. began his career at the age of ten when featured in Un Altro Mundo, and followed it with appearances in a variety of movies and shows such as Orange is the New Black, Barbershop, Amateur, 211 and Power.
+Rainey Jr. began his career at the age of ten when featured in Un Altro Mundo, and followed it with appearances in a variety of movies and shows such as Orange Is the New Black, Barbershop: The Next Cut, Amateur, 211 and Power.

-Rainey Jr. currently stars as Tariq St. Patrick on the expanded Power franchise, Book II, for which he plays the shows leading character.
+Rainey Jr. reprised his role as Tariq St. Patrick in Power Book II: Ghost, where he played the show's leading character.

 In March 2022, Rainey Jr., along with Power co-star Gianni Paolo, launched Twenty Two Entertainment.
 The first project is the self-hosted podcast, The Crew Has It.
 Twenty Two Entertainment is fully funded by Artists For Artists, launched in December 2021 by Kenan Thompson and John Ryan Jr.

+Personal life

+In 2022, he was in relationship with Haile Rose.